 In transactional emails you will declare new merge tags for each specific email template.
 These merge tags are then filled with content included in the API call for each email.

-IMPORTANT: ensure the tags you are using in your Custom Transactional emails are your own unique tags.
-DO NOT use any of ReSci's reserved merge tag names, or some unintended things can happen, ranging from unexpected info being returned, to the emails not sending.
+Important: Ensure the tags you are using in your Custom Transactional emails are your own unique tags.
+Do not use any of ReSci's reserved merge tag names, since this can potentially cause issues, such as unexpected information being returned or the emails not sending.

 Example email template and received test send:

-You can view the performance of your transactional emails in Trend Details, along with the rest of your campaign data.
+You can view the performance of your transactional emails in AI Stats, along with the rest of your campaign data.